CROSS-Net: Region-Agnostic Taxi-Demand Prediction Using Feature Disentanglement: The Proposed Framework

 \subsection{Hexagonal Virtual Gridding}

-This Module is a pivotal component of the data generation system aimed at accurately computing the taxi demand for inputs of machine learning models.
+This module is a pivotal component of the data generation system aimed at accurately computing the taxi demand for inputs of machine learning models.
 This module plays a vital role in transforming raw trajectory data into a manageable and interpretable format suitable for utilization by machine learning models.
 The primary objective of this module is to partition the map into evenly spaced hexagonal cells, wherein each cell represents a distinct area on the map.
 Subsequently, the module calculates the number of demand events that transpired within each hexagonal cell during a specific time-slot in a day.
 Notably, the module does not differentiate between pick-up and drop-off events, solely focusing on the aggregate count of demand events within each cell.
 The gridding process entails superimposing a virtual hexagonal grid onto the map.
 This approach enables the system to provide a comprehensive overview of taxi demand in different areas of the city, facilitating predictions regarding the number of demand events in distinct areas.
 Moreover, it allows for the facile visualization of demand patterns and the identification of regions characterized by high or low demand.

 We adopt a hexagonal grid as opposed to a square grid due to its efficiency and effectiveness in representing geographic regions compared to squares.
 Specifically, hexagons provide balanced neighboring as each hexagon shares a common edge with six neighboring hexagons.
-This property ensures a more equitable distribution of neighboring cells, reducing-edge effects and accurately representing spatial relationships.
+This property ensures a more equitable distribution of neighboring cells, edge-reducing effects and accurately representing spatial relationships.
 Additionally, hexagons allow for more compact packing, covering a given area with fewer cells, resulting in a more accurate depiction of the geographic space and reduced redundancy within the grid.
 Moreover, hexagonal cells have equidistant centers, ensuring consistent and regular spacing throughout the grid.
 This characteristic facilitates precise distance calculations and enables robust spatial analysis.
+Furthermore, hexagons offer directional flexibility, allowing movement in six possible directions.
+This flexibility enhances the system's ability to capture and analyze spatial patterns, making it particularly advantageous in modeling transportation systems and understanding travel patterns.